thewiffedshot/c_practice_projects/README.md

 # c_practice_projects
-Lot's of little tasks I do in order to get the hang of C programming.
+Lots of little tasks I do in order to get the hang of C programming.